theycallmezu/theycallmezu/README.md

 :computer: I'm a freelancer that uses UX/UI Design and Web Development to create Brand Identities and eCommerce Websites.

-I'm currently looking for a full-time remote work.
+I'm currently looking for full-time remote work.

 # 📫 How to reach me